chaos-mesh/website/versioned_docs/version-2.0.4/faqs.md

 You can use the `hostNetwork` parameter to fix this issue as follows:

-<PickHelmVersion className="language-bash">{`helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n chaos-testing --version latest --set chaosDaemon.hostNetwork=true`}</PickHelmVersion>
+<PickHelmVersion>{`helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n chaos-testing --version latest --set chaosDaemon.hostNetwork=true`}</PickHelmVersion>

 ### Q: The default administrator Google Cloud user account is forbidden to create chaos experiments.
 How to fix it?